Europia79/BombArena/README.md

 Bugs to fix:
 ---
+- There is an exploit where a player can plant the bomb, close the bomb inventory window, and it will be impossible for the other team to defuse it (since it doesn't spawn).
+- Remove the bomb when it explodes.
+- Remove HATs and bombs from the player inventory.
+- onBombSpawn(ItemSpawnEvent e) breaks ALL other events.
 - onBombDespawn(ItemDespawnEvent e) breaks ALL other events.
 - There is an exploit where a player can plant the bomb then destroy the bomb block (so that it cannot be defused by the other team).